 The French Riviera is full of beautiful cities with amazing history, food, art and culture.
 However, while living in Nice, the most common question from my friends stateside wasn’t about Matisse, Chagall, fine dining or the Princess of Monaco.
 The one topic that seemed to come up more often than not was the fact that many women go topless on the beaches in France.

 Women were curious because they wanted to try it and men were curious because they wanted to see it.
-There was also the simple fact that boobs are interesting.

 On my first plane trip to Nice, Cote d’Azur airport, a flight attendant shared the following cautionary tale.

 Once upon a time, 3 Atlanta based female flight attendants flew to the Riviera on a regular basis.
 They were determined to try topless sunbathing.
 Post expose, the ladies reported that going topless was a liberating experience that every woman should try.
 However, it did have its down side.